PelleLille/hsl-docs/functions.rst

    * **assoc** (boolean) in `text/csv` mode the first line may be used as associative index for the returned array.
 The default is ``true``.
    * **index** (number) the word index to search for (indexed at zero).
 The default is ``0`` (the first word).

-  The needle function should take one argument (the line) and return a boolean value.
+  The needle function should take one argument (the line, as an array of words) and return a boolean value.

   .. note::